6 Effective Ways to Crush a Mice Infestation Before Fall Hits

 3. Clean and Clear Away All Food Sources

-The same goes with food sources.
+The same goes for food sources.
 Leftover crumbs on the floor, food scraps on dirty dishes, an unsealed garbage can, and open food containers are just inviting mice indoors.
 They need a place where food will be readily available to them, especially once fall and winter arrive and food outside is scarce.

 Cleaning up after meals will be vitally important, but so will keeping any other food or trash in containers that seal tight.
 You may want to invest in glass or strong plastic containers to hold cereal, pretzels, flour, sugar, or other food with an open container.
 Don’t forget to set up pet food in a secure container either!